Great-Sun-Group/credex-core/docs/deploy/deployers_guide.md

 ## 6. Deployment Process

-### 6.2 Automated Deployment via GitHub Actions
+### Automated Deployment via GitHub Actions

 1. For staging: Push changes to the `stage` branch.
 2. For production: Push changes to the `prod` branch.
-3. For development: Manually trigger the workflow using the `github-app-auth.js` script.
+3. For development: Manually trigger the workflow using the `github-app-auth.ts` script.

 The respective GitHub Actions workflow will automatically:
 - Build the Docker image